Minecraft-Java-Edition-Speedrunning/demo-repository/docs/pull_request_template.md

 - Call out any interesting implementation details describing _why_ you made specific decisions

 Checklist
-- [ ] Build compiles and is ready to be automatically be release to the public
+- [ ] Build compiles and is ready to be automatically be released to the public